a-zambrano1/FinalProyect_CybersecurityOS/README.md

 Ubuntu virtual machine

 ##GUIDE

 Create a container on any server where you have permissions.

 In this container, it creates a virtual machine of Ubuntu in current versions.

-Access this vm using the command user@ip_direction (you must create a user other than root and the IP address must be that of the virtual machine).
+Access this VM using the command user@ip_direction (you must create a user other than root and the IP address must be that of the virtual machine).

 You can use the login.php file to check that you have a connection to the IP address of the virtual machine.
 To do this you must have apache2 php installed on the machine.

-In the virtual machine install SSH, Hping3 and SYNFlood
+In the virtual machine install SSH, Hping3, and SYNFlood

-SSH -> sudo apt-get install openssh-server
+SSH -> sudo apt-get install OpenSSH-server
 Hping3 -> sudo apt-get install hping3
 Synflood -> sudo apt-get install synflood